-He has applied python, and models such as AquaCrop, (Arc)APEX, NAM, (Q)GIS and other tools that he developed during his studies, i.e., (i) Surface Storage & Irrigation Scheme Planning (SSISP) model - developed based on Macro-Excel as part of his MSc thesis; and (ii) a shadow daily water-balance approach for partitioning green and blue water, for accounting green ET, blue ET and water footprint - a tool coded in Python during his PhD research).
+He has applied python, and models such as AquaCrop, (Arc)APEX, NAM, (Q)GIS and other tools that he (co)developed as part of the projects and during his studies, i.e., (i) Protocol for Remote Sensing-Based Agricultural Performance Assessment using WaPOR Data (https://github.com/wateraccounting/WAPORWP); (ii) a shadow daily water-balance approach for partitioning green and blue water, for accounting green ET, blue ET and water footprint - a tool coded in Python during his PhD research); and (iii) Surface Storage & Irrigation Scheme Planning (SSISP) model - developed based on Macro-Excel as part of his MSc thesis.

 With the overall goal to address concerns of water scarcity and food security, he is interested in developing, adapting, and applying tools, concepts, and data (remote sensing derived and field) across ago-hydrological scales (field, irrigation, river basin) for the following purposes:

 - Diagnosing, explaining, and improving agricultural performances including resource use-efficiency, land- and water-productivity.

 - Modernization of irrigation schemes

 - Analyze precision, regenerative, and climate-smart irrigated agriculture

 - Define and analyze trends and scenarios of land and water development for food production

 - Accounting green-, blue- and grey water footprint; and virtual water flow in food production and export

 - Defining and evaluating socio-economic and environmental thresholds.